Ear plug: types, symptoms and removal methods. Sulfur plug - causes, symptoms, ways to get rid of it at home

 • studying the color of clusters;

-• determination of the cause of education;
+• determining the cause of formation;

 • checking the eardrum for perforation;

-• checking the middle ear for inflammation;
+• checking the middle ear for the presence of inflammatory processes;

 Treatment method Advantages Flaws